Sithumini/G-Reg-Sample/README.txt

 4. Go to admin console.

-5. Browse the resources tree and add a new resource by visiting Resources --> Browse menue.
+5. Browse the Metadata Add list and select services.

-6. Select the 'Upload content from file' from from the drop down list.

-7. Select your project proposal and type the media type as 'pp' (you can use whatever the media type you prefer).

-	Note:- Sample project proposals are available in "GREG_HOME/samples/handler/src/resources" folder.

-8. And 'Add' it.
+6. Add a new service.

+7. Save the service.

-9. Browse to the added project proposal.
-You could see the Properties and the Tag have been added to the resource.
+8. You could see the Tag with the namespace have been added to the resource.